Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 Pilot program launching: New Jersey's hospital-based pilot program is funded and authorized as of January 2026.
 Three hospitals will be selected from different regions of the state.
 This is not open-access — it's a structured research-and-treatment pilot.

-Legislation passed, programs building: South Dakota (March 10, 2026) has passed psilocybin legislation.
-Minnesota's bill passed its first committee (March 9, 2026) and is advancing through the legislative process.
+Legislation passed, programs building: South Dakota (March 10, 2026) has passed psilocybin legislation, and Connecticut's expanded pilot program was signed into law June 4, 2026.
+Minnesota came close — its psilocybin therapy program passed the full House 114-15 in May but was cut in final negotiations; a state feasibility study is due January 15, 2027, and advocates are aiming to pass the access program in 2027.
 Regulatory frameworks in these states are not yet operational — access is not immediately available, but the legal pathway is taking shape.

 Available everywhere right now: Ketamine therapy is legal and available in all 50 states through hundreds of licensed clinics.
 If you're looking for psychedelic-assisted treatment today, ketamine is the most accessible option — and typically more affordable than most psilocybin sessions.